Raki3l/UnlockCmd/README.md

 # UnlockCmd
-Unlock chars via commands in the select screen.
+Unlock chars via commands on the select screen.

 >Last tested on Ikemen GO v0.99 and Nightly Build (2024-11-22).
 >Module developed by Rakíel